Join us for Family and Alumni/ae Weekend 2023!

 Academic Classes

-All registrants will be emailed a link on Friday, October 21 to sign up for classes.
-One class per person will be offered on a first come, first serve basis.
-If you miss registering on line, you will be able to sign up at registration.
+All registrants will be emailed a link on Friday, October 27, to sign up for classes.
+One class per person will be offered on a first-come, first-served basis.
+If you miss online registration, you will be able to sign up in person at registration.

-Bard College Alumni/ae Association Board of Governors Meeting
+Bard College Alumni/ae Association Board of Governors Fall Meeting and State of the College with President Botstein

 Tour of the Richard B. Fisher Center for the Performing Arts